felixlu/awesome-stars/topics.md

 - [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
 - [78/xiaozhi-esp32](https://github.com/78/xiaozhi-esp32) - Build your own AI friend
 - [stackblitz/bolt.new](https://github.com/stackblitz/bolt.new) - Prompt, run, edit, and deploy full-stack web applications
 - [CherryHQ/cherry-studio](https://github.com/CherryHQ/cherry-studio) - 🍒 Cherry Studio is a desktop client that supports for multiple LLM providers.
-Support deepseek-r1
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
 - [casibase/casibase](https://github.com/casibase/casibase) - ⚡️AI Cloud OS: Open-source enterprise-level AI knowledge base and Manus-like agent management platform with admin UI, user management and Single-Sign-On⚡️, supports ChatGPT, Claude, DeepSeek R1, Llama
 - [errbotio/errbot](https://github.com/errbotio/errbot) - Errbot is a chatbot, a daemon that connects to your favorite chat service and bring your tools and some fun into the conversation.